frankaemika/docs/source/tutorial.rst

 Verifying the connection
 ------------------------

+The :doc:`networking` chapter described how to specify the IP address of the Control's LAN port.
+In the following sections that address is referred to as
+<fci-ip>.

 In order to verify that everything is correctly set up, run the ``echo_robot_state`` example from ``libfranka``.

+If you decided to install ``franka_ros`` and ``libfranka`` from the ROS repository, you can instead read the instructions for :ref:`visualizing the robot in ros <ros_visualization>` .

 Change to the build directory of ``libfranka`` and execute the example: